ucsb-cs148-w24/project-pj11-songrater/team/LEARNING.md

 Emily Hu - Watch youtube videos on how to set up databases and API calls.
 Brush up on javascript skills for the frontend.

 Collin Qian -

-Leyang Ni -
+Leyang Ni - Learn javascript skills and React Native/ review and learn databases management

 Katyayani Raman -